 Looking for a way to buy, sell, and trade crypto without providing KYC information?

-While government agencies all over the world are keeping a close eye on the cryptocurrency ecosystem, there are some exchanges that allow users to transact without KYC.
+While government agencies all over the world are keeping a close eye on the cryptocurrency ecosystem, there are still a few exchanges that allow users to transact without KYC.

 Kraken is a United States-based cryptocurrency exchange founded in 2011.
 It’s one of the largest and most popular exchanges operating in America.
 Kraken